EOEPCA/deployment-guide/docs/building-blocks/notification-automation.md

 ### Send a GitHub webhook

+Here we simulate a GitHub webhook event being sent to the notification automation system.

 GitHub signs requests with `X-Hub-Signature-256: sha256=<hmac-sha256 of the body>`, using the secret from `configure-notification-automation.sh`:

 ```bash